oravivek/learning-library/enterprise-manageability-library/operations-insights/capacity-planning-adb/capacity-planning-adb.md

       ![Left Pane](./images/inventory.png " ")

 5.  **CPU Insights** - Database utilization percentage for the 90th percentile value of the daily average CPU Usage over the selected time period.
-This sections show the number of databases running with low (0–25%) and high (75–100%) utilization of CPU.
+These sections show the number of databases running with low (0–25%) and high (75–100%) utilization of CPU.

       ![Left Pane](./images/cpu-insights.png " ")

 6.  **Storage Insights** - Database utilization percentage for the 90th percentile value of the daily average Storage Usage over the selected time period.
-This sections show the number of databases running with low (0–25%) and high (75–100%) utilization of storage.
+These sections show the number of databases running with low (0–25%) and high (75–100%) utilization of storage.

       ![Left Pane](./images/storage-insights.png " ")

 7.  **Memory Insights** - Database utilization percentage for the 90th percentile value of the daily average Memory Usage over the selected time period.
-This sections show the number of databases running with low (0–25%) and high (75–100%) utilization of memory.
+These sections show the number of databases running with low (0–25%) and high (75–100%) utilization of memory.

       ![Left Pane](./images/memory-insights.png " ")